 How to calculate net income: an example

-With the following example, you will better understand how to calculate net income.
+With the following example and the net income formula, you will better understand how to calculate net income.
 Imagine Miguel owns a restaurant and wants to know what his earnings were during the first year.

 How do I calculate my annual net income?